 Most oil cleansers emulsify in water, making them easy to wash off.
 This cleanser from Beauty of Joseon cleans beautifully and does not strip the skin, even for dry skin types.

 You can also use natural facial oil as a quick substitute if none is on hand.
-Note that if you use crude oil, you’ll have to be more diligent in the second cleansing half as it is more difficult to remove!
+Note that if you use crude oil, you’ll have to be more diligent in the second cleansing half, as removing it is more difficult!

 How to use:

 - Make sure your face and hands are dry;

 - Squeeze two pumps of cleansing oil into the palms and rub them together to warm up the oil;

 - Massage the oil into the face, working it well into the skin;